Committee’s Official Designation

-The Administrator, SAMHSA, shall designate an agency staff member to serve as the Designated Federal Official (DFO) of the SAMHSA NAC.
+The Assistant Secretary shall designate a SAMHSA staff member to serve as the Designated Federal Official (DFO) of the SAMHSA NAC.
 The DFO will prepare and approve all meeting agendas, attend all council and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the advisory council reports.

 Estimated Number and Frequency of Meetings

-The SAMHSA NAC shall meet at the call of the chairperson or upon the request of the Administrator, but in no event less than two times during each fiscal year.
-The location of the meetings of the Council shall be subject to the approval of the Administrator, SAMHSA.
+The SAMHSA NAC, with the approval of the DFO, shall meet at the call of the chairperson or upon the request of the Assistant Secretary, but in no event less than 2 times during each fiscal year.
+The location of the meetings of the Council shall be subject to the approval of the Assistant Secretary.

 Unless renewed by appropriate action prior to its expiration, the charter for the SAMHSA NAC will expire two years from the date the charter is filed.